shethinksnyc/JTC_WOW_CAPSTONE/4 visualizations/README.md

 It includes:

-1. final.csv : The csv used to get amount awarded data
+1. clean_city_data.csv : The csv used to get amount awarded data
 2. population_data.csv : The csv used to get population data

 ----